 The next major change to the lectionary would not come until the thirteenth century with the establishment of Holy Trinity as a major festival in the Church.
 Holy Trinity soon came to dominate the second half of the Church Year, and with that came the establishment of assigned Propers for the entire year.
 By the end of the thirteenth century, the liturgical practice of the Western Church, year round, was governed by the historic lectionary, though it wouldn’t be until the Council of Trent (1545–1563) that the Roman Church actually enforced and stabilized its use.

 During the Reformation the question wasn’t, “Should the lectionary be changed?” only whether it should be used at all.
-While Zwingli and others abolished the use of lectionaries along with the observation of the Church Year, Calvin substituted a lectio continua for the lectionary, since he saw homiletical value in having some sort of assigned reading.
-The Lutherans judged that the lectionary did not promote false doctrine, and they retained the historic lectionary with only slight revisions—the most notable being the added Propers for Trinity 25 and 26.
-Additionally, they moved Transfiguration from August 6 to the last Sunday after Epiphany.
+While Zwingli and others abolished the use of lectionaries along with the observation of the Church Year, Calvin substituted a continuous reading through the Bible, called a lectio continuo, in place of the historic lectionary, since he saw homiletic value in having some sort of assigned reading.

 Luther prescribed the use of the historic lectionary in both the Formula Missae and Deutsche Messe (LW vol. 53 p.
 23ff), and all Lutheran altar books continued in their use of it.
 Even the Augsburg Confession and the Apology testify to its official use in Lutheran congregations (Article XXVI and Apology XXIV.1).
 For the next four hundred years, Lutheran retained this common historic lectionary, along with Roman Catholics and Anglicans.
 It served as the basis for preaching and devotional books, hymnody and church music, and even until the mid-twentieth century was the index for every Lutheran hymnal.